The Complete Guide to Singapore Expat Health Insurance

 Health Care Insurance Plans Explained

-Health insurance is an insurance that covers the whole or part of the risk of you incurring medical bills.
-You pay an annual premium (which can be paid in one lump sum or as monthly payments) and the provider will reimburse you for expenses incurred from injury and illness, in accordance with the benefit levels and/or restrictions outlined in your personal plan.
+Health insurance is a type of insurance that covers the whole or part of the risk of yourmedical bills.
+You pay an annual premium (which can be paid in one lump sum or as monthly payments), and the provider will reimburse you for expenses incurred from injury and illness in accordance with the benefit levels and/or restrictions outlined in your personal plan.

 Every provider and plan will have slightly different offerings, but there are some standard and optional features, eligibility criteria, and exclusions that you should be aware of as follows: